MantovBiz/NFL-fast-R-Data-Visualizations-and-Breakdowns/README.md

 metrics, and situational splits.
 All analysis is reproducible from the source scripts.

 ## Data Source
-All data is sourced from the [nflverse](https://nflverse.nflverse.com) ecosystem using FTN participation tracking data.
-Data is loaded directly in the scripts via `nflreadr` and requires no manual downloads.
+All data is sourced from the [nflverse](https://nflverse.nflverse.com)